In Text Questions

 Answer: Increase in average income cannot be a guarantee of overall progress of the economy.
 As the data of Punjab and Kerala; in this chapter; show, there are other factors which also need to be analysed before arriving at a conclusion.
 Some of those factors are; infant mortality rate, literacy rate, etc.

-- From the text, find out the per capita income level of middle-income countries as per WDR 2006.
+Question 9: From the text, find out the per capita income level of middle-income countries as per World Development Reports.

 Answer: When we look at the figures related to Human Development Index, India lags behind on several parameters.
 Although the life expectancy, infant mortality, and literacy rate have shown improvement in 2011 census, much more needs to be done.
 Given the vast population of India, the absolute number of infants how die before completing one year is very high.
 This can be attributed to lack of proper healthcare, drinking water, sanitation and nutrition; especially in rural areas.
 India needs to develop facilities to improve on these parameters to become a developed country.